gvkunchev/birthday_organizer/README.md

 #### Building and uploading container images to Google Artifact Repository:
 * Create a Docker repository using this link (changing project name): https://console.cloud.google.com/artifacts/create-repo?project=birthday-organizer-370909
-* Ensuring that the repository location in the YAML file is updated, execute the following for each submodule (django and postgre):
+* Ensuring that the repository location in the YAML file is updated, execute the following for each submodule (django, postgre and celery):
 ```gcloud builds submit --region=us-west2 --config cloudbuild.yaml```

 #### Deploying based on already built images: